VT-DISCO-LAB/About-the-Discovery-Lab.github/README.md

 -3D printing lab
 -Data analytics space

+Learn more about the spaces here - https://xl.vt.edu/discovery-lab/instruments-and-equipment.html

 **Key Instruments**
-The Lab is equipped with full suite of analysis and fabrication equipment that enable a wide scope of projects, from method development to device manufacture:
+The Lab is equipped with full suite of scientific, analytical, and fabrication equipment that enable a wide scope of projects, from method development to device manufacture:
 -Suite of sample processing tools
 -Infrared/Raman microscopy
 -Fluorescence/UV microscopy